Maʼamtagila First Nation: Treaty process

 The Maʼamtagila have never entered into treaty negotiations with the Government of Canada and their territory remains unceded to anyone.

 The Tlowitsis First Nation has reached Stage 4 in their treaty negotiations.

-On March 3, 2021, the Maʼamtagila First Nation released a statement asserting that the Tlowitsis leadership is unlawfully negotiating with the unceded territory of the Maʼamtagila, over which they have no authority.
+On March 3, 2021, the Maʼamtagila Nation released a statement asserting that the Tlowitsis leadership is unlawfully negotiating with the unceded territory of the Maʼamtagila, over which they have no authority.
 They called on the governments of Canada and British Columbia to immediately cease treaty negotiations with the Tlowitsis Chief & Council.

 According to the statement:Through a series of ill mannered, unvalidated and illegitimate resolutions and processes the Maʼamtagila have been silenced, disempowered, and disregarded by the federal and provincial governments.
 But we are still here.
 We still love our Ławitʼsis family relations, our nation, and our Potlatch governance.
 "The Maʼamtagila Hereditary Chiefs are the rightful representatives of the Maʼamtagila people and remain the holders of Aboriginal rights and title in their territories,” said Noah Ross, lawyer for the Maʼamtagila.
-“The Tlowitsis First Nation has no authority to cede Maʼamtagila territory in treaty negotiations with the Provincial and Federal government.”In their statement, the Maʼamtagila First Nation calls for treaty negotiations to be halted until the historical dispute between the Maʼamtagila and the Tlowitsis is resolved.
+“The Tlowitsis First Nation has no authority to cede Maʼamtagila territory in treaty negotiations with the Provincial and Federal government.”In their statement, the Maʼamtagila Nation calls for treaty negotiations to be halted until the historical dispute between the Maʼamtagila and the Tlowitsis is resolved.